IanFinlayson/exploring-cs/chapter04.md

 [^2]: Of course, a computer has a set amount of memory, and a big enough
-    number could in theory need more memory than you have, but that isn\'t really an issue in practice.
+    number could in theory need more memory than you have, but that isn't really an issue in practice.

-[^3]: These numbers are called \"floats\" because they have a
+[^3]: These numbers are called "floats" because they have a
-    \"floating\" decimal point.
+    "floating" decimal point.
 That means the decimal can appear in any position, for example 10.0, 1.0, 0.1, and .01 are all valid numbers.
-    Some languages (not Python) also have fixed point numbers, where the decimal can\'t move.
+    Some languages (not Python) also have fixed point numbers, where the decimal can't move.

 [^4]: The `^` is used for an operation called XOR, which is used for
     dealing with binary numbers.